 If you've upgraded to a 4WD, you'll be able to drive further inland, towards the Snæfell mountain or Kárahnjúkar dam.
-Near Kárahnjúkar are two stunning canyons, Dimmugljúfur and Hafrahvammagljúfur (10 km long), which are great hiking locations.
+Near Kárahnjúkar are two stunning canyons, Dimmugljúfur and Hafrahvammagljúfur (6.2-mile/10 km long), which are great hiking locations.

 Drive back to Egilsstaðir and from there head to the charming town of Seyðisfjörður, where you'll find plenty of attractions to admire.

 Spend your night either in Seyðisfjörður or back in Egilsstaðir.